+Primary Please explain

+reason

-Primary reason Please explain Row 1 Risks exist, but no substantive impact anticipated Centrica is not currently exposed to substantive water-related risks.
-This is primarily because we do not operate water-intensive activities in high water-stressed areas, assessed using the WRI Aqueduct Water Risk Atlas tool and Google Earth.
-When applying the Electric Power filter, two assets, our Peterborough and King's Lynn power stations, were classified as Medium to High Risk.
-We do not consider the water-related risks posed by these assets as substantive due to their water demand accounting for only 0.08% of our total water withdrawals.
+Row 1 but no substantive impact anticipated Centrica is not currently exposed to substantive water-related risks.
+This is primarily because we do not operate water-intensive activities in high water-stressed areas, assessed using the WRI Aqueduct Water Risk Atlas tool.
+When applying the Electric Power filter, three assets, Easington Gas terminal and our Peterborough and Glanford Brigg power stations, were classified as Medium to High Risk.
+We do not consider the water-related risks posed by these assets as substantive due to their water demand accounting for less than 1% of our total water withdrawals.
 The most significant risk we are exposed to is the availability of water for cooling requirements at our upstream assets, for which the supply of large volumes of water is important.
 98% of cooling water is abstracted from estuaries or the open seas, which are sources associated with low risks regarding quantity and quality.
 Moreover, 99% of water we withdraw is used rather than consumed, as it is returned to the same water catchment area within the same cycle period, further reducing the risks of supply interruption.
 This can be demonstrated by our climate change adaptation assessments undertaken for our UK power assets, which rate flooding and water availability risks as low, although this and other risks are reviewed at quarterly risk meetings with input from environmental managers.
 Another inherent risk relates to the cost of water to our business.
-This is however currently immaterial when compared with other commodity costs such as gas, but we nevertheless review the risk annually.
+However this is currently immaterial when compared with other commodity costs such as gas, but nevertheless we review the risk annually.
 Looking ahead, we do not foresee material tightening of relevant regulations and our risk profile is falling as we reduce our involvement in large-scale power generation and oil & gas operations.
-In 2017 we sold 2 of our 3 remaining large CCGT power stations and placed our oil & gas operations into the joint venture, Spirit Energy.